cooperrc/Dynamics-Project/README.md

 m=6
 ```

+This is an example list:

+1. this is item 1

+2. this is item two

+2. this is item 3 (numbering not important)

 Using my knowledge on how to calculate velocity and acceleration based on position, I was assuming my outputs would look something like this:
       Vx = dx/dt = 9t^2 = [0,9,36,81,144,225] -- Since the derivative of a cubic function is a 2nd degree function, I expected this result
       Vy = dy/dt = 8t = [0,8,16,24,32,40] -- Since the derivate of a 2nd degree function is linear, I expected this result